Three Essential Omega-3 Fatty Acids

 Nannochloropsis gaditana—a marine phytoplankton or algae that is rich in the Omega 3 Fatty acid: DHA.

 Omega-6 fatty acids are found primarily in grains, vegetable seeds, nuts and the processed oils that contain them.
-Vegetable oils (safflower oil, sunflower oil, corn oil, etc.) contain too much Omega-6; however, this is not true for all seeds or nuts, for example, chia, hemp and walnuts are high in Omega-3 fatty acids instead of Omega-6 fatty acids.
+Vegetable oils (safflower oil, sunflower oil, corn oil, etc.) contain too much Omega-6; however, this is not true for all seeds or nuts, for example, chia seeds, hemp and walnuts are high in Omega-3 fatty acids instead of Omega-6 fatty acids.
 Keep in mind certain healthy foods like almonds and Haas avocados are major sources of Omega-6 fats and can greatly skew your Omega-3 to Omega-6 ratio in the wrong direction.
 Make sure you eat berries and ALA-rich seeds like hemp and chia, as well as take Omega-3 supplements containing DHA and EPA in order to create a favorable Omega-3 intake.

 Again we could focus on avoiding foods too rich in Omega-3 and eating a lot more fish, but there are some problems there as well.
 Some of us (like me), are vegetarians and do not want to kill fish.
 In addition, most fish contain a fair amount of toxins.
 Plastic derivatives and heavy metals are sadly common inhabitants in our oceans and our marine life.
 True quality fish oils must remove as much of these toxins as possible and carry the certification of “pharmaceutical grade.”

 Pictured above: A pharmaceutical-grade fish oil processing facility.